 A person who, without lawful excuse, does not comply with a lawful requirement of an inspector commits an offence under section 92.

+[Regulation 38 amended: Gazette 6 Sep 2019 p.
+3189.]

 39. Statement as to testing or treatment

 (1) A direction given to a person by an inspector in relation to the testing or treatment of an organism or potential carrier may include a requirement that the person provide to the inspector, within a reasonable time specified in the direction —